 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that is important to you.
-To understand the terms of the common stock offered pursuant to this prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus carefully.
-Together, these documents describe the specific terms of the shares we are offering.
-Except as otherwise noted, all information in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' option to purchase additional shares.
+To understand the terms of the Notes offered pursuant to this prospectus supplement and the accompanying prospectus, you should read the entire prospectus supplement and the accompanying prospectus carefully.
+Together, these documents describe the specific terms of the Notes we are offering.

 We commenced operations on February 15, 2007 as Fifth Street Mezzanine Partners III, L.P., a Delaware limited partnership.
 Effective as of January 2, 2008, Fifth Street Mezzanine Partners III, L.P. merged with and into Fifth Street Finance Corp., a Delaware corporation.
 Unless otherwise noted, the terms "we," "us," "our," the "Company" and "Fifth Street" refer to Fifth Street Mezzanine Partners III, L.P. prior to the merger date and Fifth Street Finance Corp. on and after the merger date.
-In addition, the terms "Fifth Street Management" and "investment adviser" refer to Fifth Street Management LLC, our external investment adviser.
+In addition, the terms "Fifth Street Management" and "investment adviser" refer to Fifth Street Management LLC. our external investment adviser.